-The Upper Iowa River Watershed Management Authority (WMA) was formed in 2015 and is a board of directors from cities, counties, soil and water conservation districts (SWCDs) within the Upper Iowa River basin who have agreed to work together in order to:
+The Upper Iowa River Watershed Management Authority (WMA) was formed in 2015 and is governed by a board of directors who represent cities, counties, and soil and water conservation districts (SWCDs) within the Upper Iowa River watershed who have agreed to work together in order to:

 - Assess and reduce the flood risks and improve water quality in the watershed;

 - Monitor the federal flood risk planning and activities;